A Resolution-Based Interactive Proof System for UNSAT: Implementation and Evaluation

 \subsection{Final summary}

-For {\FullResolution}, interactive certification exhibits clear advantages w.r.t.\ Verifier's time consumption and communication complexity: both improve by several orders of magnitude.
-The price to pay on Prover's side is an almost constant time overhead and a quadratic memory overhead.
-Overall, this makes interactive certification a very attractive alternative to conventional verification for {\FullResolution}.
-However, {\FullResolution} is no longer a state-of-the-art SAT-solving algorithm.
+If we consider {\FullResolution} in a distributed setting, where Prover and Verifier run in different machines, interactive certification exhibits clear advantages w.r.t.\ Verifier's time consumption and communication complexity: both improve by several orders of magnitude with respect to conventional certification.
+The price to pay on Prover's side is an almost linear time overhead and a quadratic memory overhead.

 Our experiments on interactive certification for {\FullResolution} vs.\ conventional certification in \texttt{kissat} indicate that, while the advantages in Verifier's time consumption and communication complexity still remain, the price to pay in Prover's runtime is very high, due to the much higher solving time.